davidchase/sails-generate-new-gulp/README.md

-# sails-generate-new
+# sails-generate-new-gulp

-A generator for Sails.js.
+A generator for Sails.js. w/out grunt but with gulp :)

 ## Usage